Gluten-Free Parker House Rolls Recipe

 Where to start?
 These rolls go with everything, soups and stews, dip into gravy and sauces or make into a breakfast sandwich.

 But my favourite way to serve the gluten-free Parker house rolls is with leftover turkey, beef, chicken or ham and make delicious gluten-free mini sandwiches.
+And if you run out of gravy, check out our easy Gluten Free Gravy Without Drippings Recipe.
 Enjoy!

 Let’s Connect!